kaisersoftapps/docs/docs/script-master/script-console/index.md

 ## Examples

+### Jira

+- [Bulk Clone Issues](./example-bulk-clone-issues.md).
+The script for the Scripted Console in Jira clones up issues based on a specified JQL.
 - [Change the owner of multiple filters](./example-change-filters-owner.md).
 Change the ownership of multiple filters, identified by their IDs , to another user.
 - [Change the ownership of all filters from one use to another](./example-transfer-filters-ownership.md).
 This example demonstrates how to transfer complete ownership of filters from one user to another.
 - [Create issue](./example-create-issue.md).
 This script saves time and effort by automating the issue creation process.

+### Confluence

+- [Permanently purge trashed pages from multiple Confluence spaces](example-purge-trashed-pages.md).
+This script allows you to permanently delete trash from multiple Confluence spaces.
+Be aware that this action is irreversible; once the trash is emptied, the content cannot be recovered.

 <!-- import Example1 from './_example.md';